meryhuertas/meryhuertas/README.md

 📍 I was born in Bogota, Colombia and still live in this beautiful country.

-🌱 I am in my 30´s but still living and dreaming like in my 20´s.

 🦸🏻‍♀️ I am a fan of pop culture since I love watching anime, playing videogames and listening to related music.
 Besides my anime and EDM music, I really enjoy listening to pop, rock, reggae and reggaeton.
 The choice will depend on my mood 😎